Thank you for your interest in the Countywide Plan!

 LAND USE MAPS

-Proposed Land Use Web Map.
+Proposed Land Use Web Map (May 2019).
 An interactive map to view the revised proposed Draft Land Use Map along with areas of potential change.
 The public can search for a property by street address or Assessor’s Parcel Number, change the background (e.g., aerial vs street map), turn information on and off, and click on an area or parcel for more information.

-Proposed Land Use PDF Map.
+Proposed Land Use PDF Map (May 2019).
 A PDF version showing the Draft Land Use Map.

-Proposed Land Use Categories.
+Proposed Land Use Categories (May 2019).
 An interactive map to learn more about the Proposed Draft Land Use Categories, including density/intensity, primary purpose, typical uses, implementing Zoning District, and locations throughout the unincorporated county.

 Growth Forecast.
 An infographic showing where the County projects housing and job growth over the next 20+ years in the unincorporated areas, as well as growth projections for incorporated cities and towns.
 This infographic was updated from that shown at the 2017 regional open houses to include constructed and entitled units in the East Valley Area Plan.